zecure/shadowd.zecure.org/content/overview/introduction.md

 ## What is Shadow Daemon?

-*Shadow Daemon* is a collection of tools to *detect*, *record*, and *block* *attacks* on *web applications*.
-Technically speaking, Shadow Daemon is a *web application firewall* that intercepts requests and filters out malicious parameters.
+*Shadow Daemon* is a *web application firewall* that intercepts requests at application-level.
-It is a modular system that separates web application, analysis, and interface to increase security, flexibility, and expandability.

-Shadow Daemon is <a target="_blank" href="https://www.gnu.org/philosophy/free-sw.html">free software</a>.
-It is released under the license [GPLv2]({{< ref "about/license.md" >}}), so it is open source and the code can be examined, modified, and distributed by everyone.
+It is <a target="_blank" href="https://www.gnu.org/philosophy/free-sw.html">free and open-source software</a>.

 ## What differentiates Shadow Daemon?

 ### Ease of use

 Shadow Daemon is easy to install and can be managed with a clear and structured web interface that lets you examine attacks in great detail.

-The interface also comes with shell scripts that can be used to send weekly reports via e-mail, rotate the logs, and the like.

 {{% note title="Try out the demo!" type="info" %}}
 Shadow Daemon monitors and protects the Wordpress blog <a target="_blank" href="http://zecure.me/">zecure.me</a>.